GiaoSuD/Smart-Search-Engine/README.md

 - `merged_file_unique.csv` – content for BM25 search.
 - `bm25_model.pkl` – pre-built BM25 index for faster search.
 ## Note
-- If you clone this repo, pls change the path to csv file on you computer to run it work, the path in app.py.
+- If you clone this repo, pls change the path to csv file on your computer to run it work, the path in app.py.
 - If you run the app.py for the first time, it's may take a while (about 2-3m) to run and create bm25_model.pkl because the data file is heavy
-- Check all path if you code not run.
+- Check all path if your code not run.
 - Check the csv file structure.